10 running tips for beginners - The Lily Foundation

 9 January 2018

-Thank you for signing up to help us fight mitochondrial disease.
-To help you get your training off to a healthy start we’ve put together 10 handy tips for novice runners.
-Remember to share them with your friends and potential running buddies.
-Good luck and happy running!
+Whether you’re simply running for your health or to support a cause close to your heart, you’ve already taken a fantastic first step.
+To help you get your training off to a healthy start, we’ve put together 10 simple tips for beginner runners.
+Feel free to share them with friends or training buddies.
+Good luck – and thank you for helping us fight mitochondrial disease!

 1. Slow down

-If you're just starting out as a runner, it's best to put that dream of being Mo Farah on the back burner for now.
+If you’re looking for some first-time running advice, it’s best to put that dream of being Mo Farah on the back burner for now.
 Start at a gentle jog and build up slowly.
 Running slower means you can run longer, which is the best way to increase your overall fitness.
-Everyone will have a different pace they are comfortable with, but a general rule of thumb is that if you're breathing too hard to hold a conversation while you run, you're probably going too fast.
+Everyone will have a different pace they’re comfortable with, but a general rule of thumb is that if you’re breathing too hard to hold a conversation while you run, you’re probably going too fast.

 2. Get a proper shoe fit

-Getting the running habit means getting serious about footwear.
-Running is an impact sport, so it's vital to wear shoes that offer stability, support and cushioning where you need it.
-And no, those tatty old gym shoes that have been gathering dust in your cupboard for a decade won't cut it.
-Invest in some good-quality trainers from a specialist running store that offers a professional fitting service (this should include someone checking your running style).
+Preparing for a charity running event means getting serious about footwear.
+Running is an impact sport, so it’s vital to wear shoes that offer stability, support and cushioning where you need it.
+And no, those tatty old gym shoes that have been gathering dust in your cupboard for a decade won’t cut it.
+Invest in some good-quality running gear from a specialist store that offers a professional fitting service (this should include someone checking your running gait).

 3. Listen to your body